logicly-au/docs.iar-dst.online/level-of-care/level-of-care-3.rst

 Individuals suited to this level of care may have been rated during the initial assessment as having:

-   * Mild or lesser problems on all Primary Domains (Symptoms and Distress, Risk of Harm, Functioning, Co-existing Conditions, all scores ≤ 1) but with indications of significant problems in relation to Treatment and Recovery History (score ≥ 3) or high Social and Environmental Stressors (scores ≥ 4)
+   * Mild or lesser problems on all Primary Domains (Symptoms and Distress, Risk of Harm, Functioning, Co-existing Conditions, all scores ≤ 1) but with indications of significant problems in relation to Treatment and Recovery History (score ≥ 3) or very severe Social and Environmental Stressors (scores = 4)

    **OR**